Regular walking can help you maintain a healthy lifestyle and remain independent.

 Stay safe while walking

-Make sure to warm-up before your walk.
+Make sure to warm-up and gently stretch before your walk.
 Start walking slowly for the first 10 minutes or so before increasing to a faster speed.
 After your walk, take a few minutes to cool down and let your heart rate return to normal.
 Try a few gentle stretches before and after walking.
 Focus on moving the joints in your lower body.
 Add any movements that feel pleasant to your routine.

 A good way to judge how fast to walk is to rate how you feel on a scale of 0-10, where 0 is resting and 10 is working extremely hard.
 To feel the benefits without pushing yourself too hard, your walking should be somewhere between a 3 (moderate) and 6 (somewhat hard).
 Stop if you need to.
 Pushing ahead when it’s not safe can cause injury.